NameeOberst/model-hq-docs/model-hq-markdown-docs/v1/tools/tools.md

 # Exploring tools in Model HQ
 The Tools section provides powerful utilities for managing local setup, development workflows, and system diagnostics within Model HQ.
 This centralized interface includes backend server controls, CLI access, development SDKs, model management utilities, and system information displays.

-After completing the initial setup, users gain access to a comprehensive toolkit that supports both end-user and developer workflows.
-The Tools interface serves as a control center for advanced operations such as launching headless backend servers for API-based deployments, accessing command-line interfaces for scripted automation, downloading sample documents for testing, managing model installations, and diagnosing system capabilities.
-These tools enable power users and developers to extend Model HQ beyond its graphical interface, integrate it into larger systems, troubleshoot deployment issues, and optimize performance based on available hardware resources.
-Understanding the Tools section is essential for advanced configurations, programmatic access, and production deployments where Model HQ serves as a backend AI service rather than an interactive application.
+The Tools section in Model HQ gives you helpful features to set up, manage, and check how the system is working.

+In one place, you can control the backend server, use the command line (CLI), connect with developer tools (SDKs), download and manage models, and view system information about your computer.

+After setup, these tools help both regular users and developers get more done.
+You can run Model HQ in the background, automate tasks with commands, download sample files to test, install models, and check that your system is ready.

+These features also let you connect Model HQ to bigger systems, fix problems, and make sure everything runs fast and smoothly.

+Learning how to use the Tools section is important if you want to do more advanced work, like running Model HQ as a behind-the-scenes AI service instead of just using the app.

 ## 1. Launching the tools interface
 To begin, the **Tools** button (🔧) located in the top right side of the main menu can be selected.